-Next it’s a good idea to cover the area with cardboard and weed barrier.
+Next you might want to cover the area with cardboard to help kill any weeds or grass below.
 This is when your Amazon shopping habit pays off.
-Flatten those cardboard boxes and lay them out, slightly overlapping each other.
+Flatten those cardboard boxes and lay them out, overlapping each other.

 Optional: Add Berm Filler From Your Landscaping Rejects

 Now I have to ask you, is there anything you’re dying to get rid of?
 Do you have lousy fill dirt, broken bricks or ugly landscaping rocks taking up space elsewhere in your yard?
 If it won’t decompose, it could be good berm filler.